Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 During Lafayette’s farm-to-table boom, Judice balanced classwork with back-to-back shifts in local cafes and restaurants.

-“I would work at the Rusted Rooster from 6 to 10 a.m., go to class from 11 to 3, and then work at Saint Street Inn from 5 to 10 p.m.,” says Judice.
+“I worked at the Rusted Rooster from 6 to 10 a.m., went to class from 11 to 3, then worked at Saint Street Inn from 5 to 10 p.m.,” says Judice.
 “During that time, I fell in love with hospitality and food.”

 So, she cut her degree program short and left Louisiana to earn a certificate in culinary arts in Boston.
-Judice returned less than two years later to work in Copeland’s New Orleans test kitchen, helping launch new concepts with the Louisiana mainstay.
+Judice returned less than two years later to work in Copeland’s New Orleans test kitchen, launching new concepts with the Louisiana mainstay.

-It was there that she also reconnected with Nick Judice, whose family’s restaurant, Judice Inn, has been a Lafayette hub for hamburgers since 1947.
+It was there that she also reconnected with Nick Judice, whose family’s restaurant, Judice Inn, has been a Lafayette hamburger hub since 1947.

 The two married after JoElle returned to Lafayette during the COVID-19 pandemic and began working with hospitality company Social Entertainment.